MESD/SettingsBundle/Resources/doc/using-definition-manager-service.md

 ### Overview

-Creating setting definitions is most easily done using the `symfony2` console or by editing the yaml definition files in your favorite text editor.
+Creating setting definitions is most easily done using the `symfony` console or by editing the yaml definition files in your favorite text editor.
 However, there may come a time that you need to create or update setting definitions from within your application dynamically.